NanoKnife IRE

 However, there are no Clinical Trials, held or planned.
 Needless to say, a number of major cancer centres in America (and particularly their surgeons, and the pharmaceutical companies) have expressed concerns about the lack of clinical evidence.

-* In the UK - Professor Edward Leen is Professor of Radiology at the faculty of Medicine at Imperial College London and based on the Hammersmith Hospital Campus.
-He used the Nanoknife with Liver and Pancreatic cancers and breast and ovarian tumours.
-He recently (July 2021) treated a patient of CANCERactive's at the Christie NHS Foundation in Manchester using Nanoknife fort the largest liver tumour and ablation for the two smaller tumours.
+* In the UK - Professor Edward Leen was Professor of Radiology at the faculty of Medicine at Imperial College London and currently works as a consultant Interventional Radiologist at Hammersmith, Charing Cross and St Mary's NHS hospitals, as well as the Princess Grace Hospital privately.
+Leen has over 15 years’ experience in ablative therapies..
+He used the Nanoknife with Liver and Pancreatic cancers and brain, breast and ovarian tumours to my knowledge.
+He recently (July 2021) treated a patient of CANCERactive's at the Christie NHS Foundation in Manchester using Nanoknife for a large liver tumour which was wrapped around the portal vein.
+He used ablation on two smaller tumours.

-Sadly, he seems to be almost the lone voice in the UK, while there are many oncologists in the USA, Canada and Australia using this modern treatment.
+Sadly, Leen seems to be almost the lone voice in the UK for Nanoknife, while there are many oncologists in the USA, Canada and Australia using this modern treatment.